 Tree-Like vs. Shared.
-While multi-exits do not always increase succinctness, the situation is different for sharing.
+While multiple exits do not always increase succinctness, the situation is different for sharing.
+We first discuss sharing for RMCs and then proceed to PrXML.
+Note that sharing in the former case is different in nature from the one in the latter case.